pandastrike/bayzee/README.md

 * #### Text Annotation
   Text content is pre-processed and annotated and annotated text is indexed in Elasticsearch.
-  Standard processor, provided with bayzee ('lib/pos-processor.py'), tags text from the documents in corpus with parts-of-speech (POS Tags) using [NLTK](http://www.nltk.org).
+  Standard processor, provided with bayzee, [pos-processor](./lib/pos-processor.py), tags text from the documents in corpus with parts-of-speech (POS Tags) using [NLTK](http://www.nltk.org).
   These POS tags (tuples of word and part-of-speech) are cached in Elasticsearch, so that bayzee doesn't need to annotate on every run.

 * #### Feature Extraction
   Text content is analyzed to generate n-word shingles (phrases) that need to be tested for domain relevance.
   Elasticsearch's analyze API is used to generate shingles from text blocks.
   Features are then extracted from these phrases.
-  Standard processor, provided with bayzee ('lib/pos-processor.py'), can extract following features for each phrase:
+  Standard processor, provided with bayzee, [pos-processor](./lib/pos-processor.py), can extract following features for each phrase:

   * doc_count: number of documents in the corpus that contain the phrase atleast once
   * max_term_frequency: maximum number of times the phrase occurs in any document in the corpus